How to Make Ginger Tea from Scratch

 Ingredient Notes

-Find ginger root in the produce section of your supermarket.
-Look for firm pieces that look plump and don’t get ones that are shriveled. - Lemon
+- Fresh ginger: Find ginger root in the produce section of your supermarket.
+I look for firm pieces that look plump.

-Sliced lemons or lemon juice both work. - Honey
+- Lemon: Sliced lemons or lemon juice both work.

-Use any kind of honey you have available. - Water
+- Honey: Use any kind of honey you have.

-Tea is mostly made of water so use filtered water if possible.
+- Water: Tea is mostly made of water so I always use filtered water.

 Adjust ginger as needed.